emi-arcioni/play/README.md

 # Forking
+In order to push, you will need to fork this into your github account for write permission.
 When you fork this, you will need to change `"url": "https://github.com/fuqu-io/play"` to point at your repo.

 # play